lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Promotion of ECDH into a KEM

-An elliptic curve Diffie-Hellman key agreement is promoted into a KEM `Encaps(pk) -> (ct, ss)` using a simplified version of the DHKEM definition from [RFC9180].
+An elliptic curve Diffie-Hellman key agreement is promoted into a KEM `Encaps(pk) -> (ss, ct)` using a simplified version of the DHKEM definition from [RFC9180].

 ~~~